SkiFire13/lcd-presentation/main.typ

   - Affine types or move semantics

   - A value can be "consumed" *at most* once

-]
+  - Used to handle deallocation and release of resources ]

 #slide(title: "Borrowing")[
-  - Distintion between exclusive and shared access
+  - Separation between exclusive and shared access

-  - Mutability needs exclusive access by default

-  - Inspired by Read-Write locks
+  - Similar to Read-Write locks, but checked at compile time

+  - By default exclusivity is required for mutation

+  - Shared mutability is allowed by with some restrictions

+    - For example: `Mutex`

-  - TODO: Niko's PHD Thesis?
+  // - TODO: Niko's PHD Thesis?
 ]

 #slide(title: "Lifetimes")[
+  - Needed to enforce borrowing

-  - Track the scope in which references are valid
+  - Track the scope in which access is granted

-  - Neede to enforce borrowing

   - Can be used by library code to enforce restrictions ]

 #slide(title: [ `Send` and `Sync` ])[
-  - Traits automatically implemented
+  - Traits automatically implemented based on fields

-  - `Send` means a value can be sent to a different thread
+  - `Send` allows sending a value to a different thread

-  - `Sync` means a value can be shared between different threads ]
+  - `Sync` allows sharing a value between different threads ]

 #new-section("Standard Library")